Sea Mew Cottage

 The kitchen will only take one cook but they are still part of the action just by the dining area.
 There's a dishwasher, electric ceramic-topped cooker with grill and oven, larder fridge and microwave.
 The washing machine and counter-top freezer are in a separate utility area also off the dining room.

-Beyond the dining room at the seaward side of the cottage, sitting room has a window that looks straight down the main village street to the sea (although you can see down the street, the street can't see you as there's a net curtain).
-Here there is a slate fireplace with electric fire, two sofas, coffee and side tables, two lamps.
-32 inch TV and DVD player, CD radio and selection of DVDs and CDs..
+Beyond the dining room at the seaward side of the cottage, there is the sitting room which has a window that looks straight down the main village street to the sea (although you can see down the street, the street can't see you as there's a net curtain).
+Here there is a slate fireplace with electric fire, two sofas, coffee and side tables and two lamps.
+It is also equipped with a 32 inch TV and DVD player, CD radio and selection of DVDs and CDs.

 From the dining area, a short hallway (containing the washing machine and counter top freezer) leads to the bathroom.

-The stairs lead up from the rear of the dining room to the landing with a second WC and hand basin.
+The stairs lead up from the rear of the dining room to the landing with a very handy second WC and hand basin.

 The double bedroom has a double divan bed and also single bed.
 There's a pine wardrobe, chest of drawers, bedside tables with lamps and vanity unit with hand basin.
 The window looks quietly up the street inland and past leafy bank alongside.